-- Remuneration Policy for Directors and Managing Director By the Nomination and Remuneration Committee - Determination of remuneration of directors based on the Company's performance The Board of Directors' business size and responsibilities compared to listed companies with market capitalisation in similar sizes to those of other companies in the same industry and presented to the Annual General Meeting for consideration and approval. - Determination of the Remuneration of the Managing Director The remuneration of the Managing Director is considered annually.
-In accordance with the principles and policies set by the Nomination and Remuneration Committee for the best interests of the Company.
+The remuneration policy for the Director and Managing Director, determined by The Nomination and Remuneration Committee

+- The remuneration of directors based on the company's operating results, business size and responsibilities of the Board of Directors, by comparing with companies listed on the Stock Exchange of Thailand with similar Market Capitalization and other companies that are in the same industry, then propose to the Annual General Meeting of Shareholders for consideration and approval. - Determination of the Remuneration of the Managing Director The remuneration of managing directors is considered annually in accordance with the principles and policies set by the Nomination and Remuneration Committee in the best interests of the Company.
 Short-term compensation levels include salaries and bonuses.
-Long-term returns must be consistent with past performance and long-term compliance with strategic objectives as well as management operations and development.
-As well as considering the company's business expansion and profit growth.
+Long-term returns must be consistent with past performance.
+And the implementation of long-term strategic objectives as well as the implementation and development of executives, as well as based on the company's business expansion and profitability growth.
 There are 2 forms of remuneration for the Board of Directors:

-1. Moneyed compensation
+1. Monetary compensation